gis-ops/tutorials/valhalla/Valhalla_docker_ubuntu_1804.md

 -   If you used another OSM extract replace the `lat` and `lon` variables from the curl command with ones inside your extract.

 ### Assess the response
-The response of your Valhalla server should return something like the following JSON structure, depending on your OSM extract and the used coordinates:
+The response of your Valhalla server should return something like the following JSON structure, depending on your OSM extract and the used coordinates.
+You should change the coordinates to ones that are inside your chosen OSM extract.
 ```json
 {
   "trip": {